Reviewed May 6, 2017

 Some browsers have a “do not track” feature that lets you tell websites that you do not want to have your online activities tracked.
 Because we do not track across websites or over time, and because these features are not yet uniform, we are not currently set up to respond to those signals.

-A “cookie” is a small text file saved on your computer that is used to store information that a website may need, for example, a shopping cart ID.
+A “cookie” is a small text file saved on your computer that is used to store information that a website or email may need, for example, a shopping cart ID.
 Normally, each time a browser requests the URL of a page from a web server, the request is treated as a completely new interaction.
 The fact that the request may be just the most recent in a series of requests as the user browses methodically through the site is lost.
 Although this makes the web more efficient, this behavior makes it difficult to create things like shopping carts that must remember the user’s actions over an extended period of time.
 Cookies cannot be used to “steal” information about you or your computer system.
 They can only be used to store information that you have provided at some point.
 For example, if you fill out a form giving your favorite color, a server can turn this information into a cookie and send it to your browser.
 The next time you contact the site, your browser will return the cookie, allowing the server to alter background color of its pages to suit your preferences.

 If you have any questions or comments regarding Privacy, please email the Privacy Officer or contact us using the information below: